Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # Work with Database

+- To make connection to our database we have to connect our app to databse using Entity Framework Core
 - Entity Framework Core (EF Core) connects Asp.Net Core App and Database
-- EF Core is a middle service, works between AsP.net and DB
+- EF Core is a middle service, works between Asp.net and DB
 - EF Core is Microsoft's official technology to interact with relational database
+- EF Core is Microsoft's official technology to interact with relational databse
+- EF Core can be used not only in Asp.net core app but also in any .NET technology - Mobile app, Windows app, Console.app other app in .NET
 - EF Core can work with lots of databases:

   - SQL Server